polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 here.
 For eg. the best M_C size we used (180) does not divide 2048.

-3. We've primarily used the polyhedral passes in MLIR here since the generated code at each stage always stays fine.
+3. We've primarily used the polyhedral passes in MLIR here since the generated code at each stage always stays affine.
 The [Linalg dialect](https://github.com/tensorflow/mlir/blob/master/test/Transforms/memref-normalize.mlir) does not have the utilities to automatically analyze and generate packing code for example.
 Nearly all passes and utilities used here such as unroll-and-jam,